timsaucer/avernus/_notes/Characters/Tarrin Araric.md

 Tarrin comes from a moderatey wealthy family and works in the wine selling business.
 He was returning from a small vacation when Elturel disappeared.
 He decided to go to Baldur's Gate for protection.

 ## Key Info
-- Refugee from Elturel on his way to Baldur's Gate. [[../Scenarios/1 The Beginning/The Beginning]]
+- Refugee from Elturel on his way to Baldur's Gate. [[The Beginning]]
 - Knows how to get things - has many contacts.
 - Wine seller primarily but always looking for a side hussle.